quickwit-oss/quickwit/docs/deployment/node-sizing.md

 least 2 cores and 8GB of RAM.

 ## Postgres Metastore backend

-For clustered deployments, we recommend using Postgres as a Metastore backend.

 For most use cases, a Postgres instance with 4GB of RAM and 1 core is
 sufficient: